Melv3y/UserManagement/README.md

 **Additional Notes**
 -Admins can only modify/provide admin roles
-I've set an admin account with the username:admin and password:admin -registered users in the login page will automatically have user role.
+-I've set an admin account with the username:admin and password:admin -registered users in the login page will automatically have user role.
 -make sure ID in your table is auto incremented.